Miran (Xinjiang): Names

-During the period of Tibetan occupation (mid-8th to mid-9th centuries), the area was known as Nop Chungu (nob chu ngu).
+During the period of Tibetan occupation (mid-8th to mid-9th centuries), the area was known as Nop Chungu (or nob chu ngu).

 History

-In ancient times, Miran was a busy trading center on the southern part of the Silk Road, after the route split into two (the northern route and the southern route), as caravans of merchants sought to escape travel across the harsh wasteland of the desert (called by the Chinese "The Sea of Death") and the Tarim Basin.
-They went by going around its north or south rim.
-It was also a thriving center of Buddhism with many monasteries and stupas.
+In ancient times, Miran was a busy trading centre on the southern part of the Silk Road, after the route split into two (the northern route and the southern route), as caravans of merchants sought to escape travel across the harsh wasteland of the desert (called by the Chinese "The Sea of Death") and the Tarim Basin.
+The routes went around its north or south rim.

+During the 1st millennium CE, a river flowed into the area from a nearby mountain range, and Miran had a sophisticated irrigation system.
+As a result of the river drying-up, the region experienced desertification and Miran was gradually abandoned.

+Archaeological excavations (undertaken since the early 20th century) have revealed an extensive Buddhist monastery complex, which existed between the 2nd to 5th centuries.
 Buddhist devotees would have walked around the covered circular stupas, whose central pillar contained relics of the Buddha.

-Miran was one of the smaller towns in Kroraina (also known as Loulan), which was brought under the control of the Chinese Han Dynasty in the third century.
-After the fourth century the trading center declined.
-In the mid eighth century, Miran became a fort town because of its location at the mouth of a pass on one of the routes into Tibet.
+Miran was one of the smaller cities in Kröraina (also known as Loulan), which was brought under the control of the Chinese Han dynasty in the 3rd century.
+After the 4th century, Chinese records suggest it began to decline as a trading center.

+In the mid-8th century, Miran became a fort town because of its location at the mouth of a pass on one of the routes into Tibet.
 This is where the Tibetan forces crossed when the Chinese army withdrew to deal with rebels in central China.
 The Tibetans remained there, using the old irrigation system, until the Tibetan Empire lost its territories in Central Asia around the middle of the ninth century.